 - Math and Actuarial Science Majors

-- The Department of Mathematics is the home to Math and Actuarial Science students.
+- The Department of Mathematics is home to OSU's Math and Actuarial Science students.
 Information about degree requirements, scheduling classes, extracurricular opportunities, and more is available for current majors.

 - Since all students at OSU are required to take math courses, the Department of Mathematics provides a number of resources for students.
 Current OSU students can find information about the Math Minor, Math Requirements for each Major, Scheduling Math Classes, Proficiency Exams, Study Resources, and more.